Yangtze: Chinese

-English
+English and other European

 In the West, the river was called Quian (江) and Quianshui (江水) by Marco Polo, and appeared on the earliest English maps as Kian or Kiam.
 By the mid-19th century, these romanizations had standardized as Kiang.

 A related form also popularized in English was "Kian-ku," also spelled "Keeang-Koo" and "Kyang Kew", derived from mistaking the Chinese term for the mouth of the Yangtze (江口, Jiāngkǒu) as the name of the river itself.

 The name Blue River began to be applied in the 18th century, apparently owing to a former name of the Dam Chu (Note: Mongolian: Xөх Мөрөн, Höh or Kök Mörön.) or Min (Note: Recorded as bearing the local Chinese name of 清水 (Qīngshuǐ), literally meaning "Clear Water[way].") and to analogy with the Yellow River, but it was frequently explained in early English references as a 'translation' of Jiang, Jiangkou, or Yangzijiang.
 Very common in 18th- and 19th-century sources, the name fell out of favor due to growing awareness of its lack of any connection to the river's Chinese names and to the irony of its application to such a muddy waterway.

-Matteo Ricci's 1615 Latin account included descriptions of the "Ianſu" and "Ianſuchian."
+Matteo Ricci's 1615 Latin account De Christiana expeditione apud Sinas included descriptions of the "Iansu" and "Iansuchian."
 The posthumous account's translation of the name as Fils de la Mer ("Son of the Ocean") shows that Ricci, who by the end of his life was fluent in literary Chinese, was introduced to it as the homophonic 洋子江 rather than the usual 揚子江.
 Further, although railroads and the Shanghai concessions subsequently turned it into a backwater, Yangzhou was the lower river's principal port for much of the Qing dynasty, directing Liangjiang's important salt monopoly and connecting the Yangtze with the Grand Canal to Beijing.
 (That connection also made it one of the Yellow River's principal ports between the floods of 1344 and the 1850s, during which time the Yellow River ran well south of Shandong and discharged into the ocean a mere few hundred kilometers from the mouth of the Yangtze.)

 Yángzǐ Jiāng (揚子江 (扬子江)), or the "Yangzi River", from which the English name Yangtze is derived, is the local name for the Lower Yangtze in the region of Yangzhou (see above).
 Europeans who arrived in the Yangtze River Delta region applied this local name to the whole river.